RadotJar/faraway-fastness/_notes/session-manifest.md

 ## Session 4

+The party traveled to Hommus, meeting the local priest of Lux Dynamicus.
+He pointed them to the old fortress, where the beastmen were said to be lairing.
+The site was found, and a lurking spider was slain.

 📆 Date - 2nd and 3rd days of the First Month of the Imperial Year 325

 🗺️ Location - Althier, Hommus and The Old Fortress